hairizuanbinnoorazman/blog/content/posts/20211220_buildChatAppWithGolangWebsocketAndElmFrontend.md

 Do note that the configuration here is "very bad" - essentially, an "allow all" kind of configuration.
 For testing purposes, it may be ok but we definitely need to clamp down on what origins can contact the server and what methods it can use to access as well.
 We would definitely need to ensure that only the right frontend can access the backend.

-## Checking frontend creating websocket connection
+## Checking frontend while creating websocket connection

 There is no "protection" mechanism to prevent the browser from making unauthorized access to any server.
 Any of such protection mechanism has to be implemented on the backend - which is our Golang server.

 By default, the library being used here "gorilla/websocket", will at least minimally ensure that the frontend calling the backend is at least of the same domain.
-In order to accomodate the usage of Elm, this is why we need to add the following modification:
+In order to accomodate the usage of Elm, we would need to add the following modification:

 ```go
 var upgrader = websocket.Upgrader{